Projects per year

 Research

 My research focuses on the biological and clinical mechanisms underlying severe obesity and related diseases.
-I study how adipose tissue immunity, insulin and metabolic regulation, physical activity, and nutrition influence inflammation and metabolic health.
-In addition, I work with the broader aspects of obesity - including communication, prevention, and support for people living with obesity and binge eating disorder.
+I study how inflammatory and immunological processes in adipose tissue, insulin and metabolic regulation, physical activity, and nutrition interact to influence inflammation and metabolic health.
+In addition, I work with the broader aspects of obesity, including communication, prevention, and support for people living with obesity and binge eating disorder.

 Profile